MrEricL/ban-automatic-waffles/README.md

 ## Relevance

-With the recent uproar over the Parkland shooting, we wanted to investigate if there were any patterns to shootings.
+With the recent uproar over the Parkland shooting, we wanted to investigate if there were any patterns to shootings, from gender fatalities/shooters to race fatalities/shooters to age fatalities/shooters.

 ## Aim